tjolsen/YAFEL/README.md

 parts frequently change subtly as I discover better/different ways to do things.
 Most of these changes shouldn't break much existing code (eg, mass-convert of 'int' to 'unsigned' in linear algebra data structures).

+The next major change planned is to implement Expression Templates (see wikipedia) for the Vector class (and maybe FullMatrix).
+This should drastically improve the performance the linear algebra code by optimizing out extraneous constructor/destructor calls.
+In addition, the underlying storage of all linear algebra data structures will be switched to STL containers.
+(My self-tutorial on memory management has been fun, but is ultimately impractical.)